A GUIDE TO GETTING PERMANENT RESIDENCY IN IRELAND AFTER STUDY

 Republic of Ireland is a member of the European Union (EU) and hence, falls in the European Economic Area (EEA).
 It means that there is no restriction on the movement of persons from any of the EU member countries to Ireland and vice-versa.

-For residents of non-EEA countries like India, visa is mandatory.
+For residents of non-EEA countries like India, the visa is mandatory.
 There are two categories of visas issued by Ireland namely, Type ‘C’ and Type ‘D’ visas.
 Type ‘C’ visas have a validity of 90 days and are usually issued to those who come to Ireland on short visits.
 Type ‘D’ visas on the other hand are issued to those who wish to live and work in that country.

 Getting a work permit